raspberrypilearning/from-me-to-you/en/step_5.md

 Now think about how the user will interact with your project.

 For example:
-+ "When the user clicks on the green flag a sprite moves"
++ "When the user clicks on the green flag, a sprite moves"

 + "When the user clicks on the sprite, the sprite gets brighter"